awsassets/LSASS_Injection_CreateProcessWithLogonW/README.md

 Usage: LSASS_Injection_CreateProcessWithLogonW <UserName> <Domain> <Password>

-* Agent should be placed in C:\ unless you change the AgentPath variable compile the code.
+* Agent should be placed in C:\ unless you change the AgentPath variable.